 I'm a postgraduate and have been awarded subject to the correction of minor errors, can I still graduate?

 Yes, you are still eligible to graduate at the February degree congregation with minor errors.
-However, your degree certificate will only be issued when the Examinations Office has received written confirmation from the internal examiner that the corrections have been made.
-For further information please contact the Examinations Office on +44 (0)117 928 9836.
+However, your degree certificate will only be issued when the Postgraduate Examinations Office has received written confirmation from the internal examiner that the corrections have been made.
+For further information please contact the Postgraduate Examinations Office on +44 (0)117 428 3053 (internal 83053).

 If you do not automatically receive an acknowledgement email on submission of your online registration form, you should contact the Graduation Office as soon as possible to see if your registration has gone through.